cnguy/kayn/README.md

 ### Region

 This forces a request to target a specific region instead of the default region set in `kayn`'s config.
+If `.region()` is not used, `kayn` will use the default region to make requests.

 ```javascript
 kayn.Summoner.by.name('hide on bush')